socialplanning/opencore/opencore/nui/project/README.txt

     >>> view = projects.test1341.restrictedTraverse("project-home")
     Traceback (most recent call last):
     ...
-    Unauthorized: You are not allowed to access 'preferences' in this context
+    Unauthorized: You are not allowed to access 'project-home' in this context

     >>> self.logout()
     >>> self.login('test_user_1_')